JetBrains/intellij-plugins/Dart/README.md

 5. Clone IntelliJ IDEA plugins source code (https://github.com/JetBrains/intellij-plugins) and open the project in the 'Dart' folder.
 It is ready to use.
-Two run configurations are already
+Four run configurations are already
-configured: 'All tests' (run it each time before commit) and 'Dart plugin' that launches IntelliJ IDEA with the Dart plugin built from sources.
-Important
+configured: 3 ones for running tests and 'Dart plugin' that launches IntelliJ IDEA with the Dart plugin built from sources.
-note: to have all tests passing successfully uncomment lines with &lt;depends>...&lt;/depends> tags in the resources/META-INF/plugin.xml file.
-Do not commit plugin.xml with uncommented &lt;depends/> tags!

 6. [Optional] To enable internal developer actions add "idea.is.internal=true" to the [IDE installation]/bin/idea.properties (on Mac: [IDE